onthebusiness/harelang.org/content/blog/2023-12-01-Porting-Hare-to-OpenBSD.md

 ways of running early Hare initialization: when you are linking with libc, you also get something called crt0 which is basically setting up the environment before the actual program is ran.
-As it turns out, crt0 also has a concept of init functions which which we can use in Hare.
+As it turns out, crt0 also has a concept of init functions which we can use in Hare.

 Hare also has some special requirements for sourcing runtime information using the System-V ABI.
 Since \_start is provided by libc in this configuration, we